weiks/quarters-docs/docs/sdk/unity.md

 #####
 0.3.0
 - added seamless support for GetAccounts call
-- added seamless support for GetAcdountBalance
+- added seamless support for GetAccountBalance
-- basic one way support for Transfering quarters added
+- basic one way support for Transferring quarters added

 known issues:
 - no deep linking with parameters support for TransferRequest.
 Doe to lack of API support for this functionality.
 Its coming in next release.